Copyright 2005 Rick Harrison

 In cases of simple objects such as an arrowhead where we know nature can and does approximate the same kind of item, we would want to examine the object closely for design features such as precise workmanship, whether the aerodynamic balance and sharpness of the edge is evidence of the items purpose, etc. The margin of error is higher with arrowheads; we will be wrong sometimes.
 Sometimes an apparent arrowhead is an accidental byproduct of natural processes.
 But the decision-making criteria remains valid; it’s just harder to apply with perfection.

 So the design inference, the judgment that something was made by intelligent design, is not religion; it is a valid mental process that can be supported with scientific analysis.
 So, why the big debate about it?
 The debate is mostly about whether we should make biological machines the exception to the rules for applying design inference criteria.
-Many decades earlier the position biological machines were the exception to design inference criteria held a certain intuitive plausibility, after all we have never seen or made soft, gooey machines.
-No longer.
+Many decades earlier the position that biological machines were the exception to design inference criteria held a certain intuitive plausibility, after all we have never seen or made soft, gooey machines.
+That plausibility is largely gone.

 Nonetheless, neo-Darwinists say that the dumb process of nature has somehow succeeded where we intelligent humans have failed.
-This, despite the fact that what we have encountered in the immense functional complexity in human biology is precisely the situation that Charles Darwin said would disprove his theory of evolution by accidental mutation directed by natural selection: an example of a living system that could not be constructed by a series of small accidental modifications.
+This, despite the fact that what we have encountered in the immense functional complexity in human biology is precisely the situation that Charles Darwin said would disprove his theory: an example of a living system that could not be constructed by a series of small accidental modifications.

 Now that the electron microscope has revealed the cell’s complex machinery, the intricate language of DNA, gene regulation networks, transpositional and developmental genomes, and proteins so complex that our computers can only model a fraction of their complexity, we have discovered that the human body is at least the equivalent of the space shuttle in complexity.